 In addition to being ranked 7th in the USA and 11th and 23rd in the World by the Hollywood Reporter in 2018, 2017, and 2016 and listed as one of the top 25 MFA Acting Program in the USA by Backstage in 2018, The Program’s stature in the field is marked by the success we have had in placing our actors at the Chautauqua Theatre Company Conservatory and the Gunthrie Experience for Actors in Training, two of the country’s most influential summer programs for early-career professionals.

-Recent graduates of the program and some of their work include (we did not have a graduating class in 2018):
+Recent graduates of the program and some of their work include: